maxkatzmann/graphlibS/README.md

 ## Known Issues
  * Mutli-edges are not supported
  * Self-loops should be supported but are not tested.
+ * Most graph manipulations (like getting subgraphs) don't keep track of the attributes in attributed graphs.

 ---
 ## License
 GPL-3.0